By JACCI GRUNINGER, MS, C-IAYT, ERYT500

 About Jacci Gruninger

 Jacci Gruninger is a Certified Yoga Therapist and Thai Yoga Massage Therapist.
-She has been teaching for 21 years and spent 12 of those years training yoga teachers for the Pranakriya School of Yoga Healing Arts.
+She has been teaching for more than two decades and spent 12 of those years training yoga teachers for the Pranakriya School of Yoga Healing Arts.
 She regularly helps clients manage the ups and downs of life with yoga, meditation, breathwork and bodywork.
-Her office is located at 190 Central Park Square #209.
-For her in-person and online teaching schedule and information on other services, visit www.yogawithjacci.com.
+Her Yoga Therapy Center is at 190 Central Park Square #212.
+For her in person and online teaching schedule and information on her other services, visit her website at www.yogawithjacci.com.